OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/manual-upgrade.md

 :::

-See the [Installing Octopus 3.x](/docs/home/installation/installing-octopus.md) page for instructions on installing a new Octopus 3.x instance.
+See theÂ [Installing Octopus 3.x](/docs/home/installation/installing-octopus.md)Â page for instructions on installing a new Octopus 3.x instance.

 After installing the MSI, you will be presented with an upgrade page.